 - Be careful not to cut toenails too short.

-another healthcare provider if you can’t see well, or if your nails are thick
+health care provider if you can’t see well, or if your nails are thick or

-plenty of room, especially in the toe box.
-Never buy tight shoes hoping they
+room, especially in the toe box.
+Never buy tight shoes hoping they will

 - Do not wear shoes made out of plastic or other

 materials that do not breathe.
 Choose leather, canvas, or suede.

 - Avoid thong sandals, flip flops, pointed-toe and